Samsung Galaxy Book4 360 15.6 vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Who should buy each?

-Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you prioritize a stunning 2.8K display, need 32GB of RAM for multitasking, or want the best webcam for video calls.
+Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you value a premium 2.8K display for photography, require a top-notch webcam for video calls, or need maximum performance with 32GB of RAM.

 Conclusion